kumargopal/Neo/Concepts for Efficient Self modifying Ai Agents.md

-# Concepts for Efficient Self modifying Ai Agents
+# Concepts for Efficient Self-Modifying AI Agents

 > *A modular, self‑evolving framework for building, composing, and operating AI‑native software stacks.*